Camp Claiborne

 Camp Claiborne gave the men of the Cactus Division little quarter during their training.
 Though they faced rough training, the experience that the soldiers gained would pay off later in a big way.
 The infantrymen trained in attack, defense, pursuit, and patrol squads, and once they finished running maneuvers, they did it again and again.
 Gun crews fired their howitzers and learned the fine art of fire planning and execution.
 Radio Telephone Operators (RTO’s) faced problem after problem with wire and radio communications.
 Medics went over their aid station procedures, triage, evacuation, and the grim task of identification.
 Camp Claiborne was also home to the Engineer Unit Training Center which instructed engineers on the tasks of demolition, construction, and repair.
 In addition to these skills, engineers were also taught basic infantry training as their specialty often required them to be on the front lines.
 The railroad which connected Camp Claiborne and Camp Polk was utilized by both engineer and railway battalions to practice derailing trains and repairing tracks.
 The 103rd Infantry Division trained hard because they knew that the backbone of any operation was the ability to communicate.
 All this extensive training led to unit integrity and ultimately contributed to the strength the Cactus men would need during the grueling battles they would face in Europe.

 The 103rd Infantry Division faced a massive test during the Louisiana Maneuvers shortly after their training ended.
-While it was not the largest event ever held at Camp Claiborne, it was big enough to give these men the confidence they would need to go into battle.
+While it was not the largest event ever held at Camp Claiborne, it was big enough to give the men the confidence they needed to go into battle.
 The final event of the maneuver consisted of successfully attacking the Sabine River and crossing the stream via engineer bridges.
 To make conditions worse, many men claimed it was one of the hottest Louisiana summers ever.

 On November 15, 1943, the division completed its basic and advanced infantry training at Camp Claiborne.
 It was ordered to move on to Camp Howze, Texas for additional training.